Tomchi

-Tomchi is a Bollywood children's film directed by Rajesh Gupta and produced by Tulsi Production with support from Star Buzz.
+Tomchi is an Indian Hindi-language children's film directed by Rajesh Gupta and produced by Tulsi Production with support from Star Buzz.
 The film's music is composed primarily by Anand Raj Anand, with a special song composed by Ritesh Bhoyar.
 The lyrics for the songs are penned by Narendra Bedi, Ritesh Bhoyar, Akhilesh, and Manoj.
 The background score is composed by Puneet Dixit.

 Tomchi was released in cinemas on 30 May 2025.